atowar-dibd/images/README.md

 ## Notes

 - The mapping between images and extracted text is consistent via filename alignment.
-- Text outputs may contain OCR errors depending on image quality and complexity.
+- Text outputs may contain OCR errors depending on image quality and complexity

-## License

-Specify your license here if applicable.